esphome/esphome-docs/guides/getting_started_command_line.rst

     pip install esphome

+Don't forget to add the esphome binary to PATH to ensure proper execution.

 Alternatively, there’s also a docker image available for easy installation (the docker hub image is only available for amd64 right now; if you have an RPi, please install ESPHome through ``pip`` or use :doc:`the Hass.io add-on <getting_started_hassio>`: